 Hawaii Visitors Can Give Back Via New Malama Hawai‘i Program

-Hotel & Resort Hawaii Visitor & Convention Bureau Michelle M. Winner May 27, 2021
+Destination & Tourism Hawaii Visitor & Convention Bureau Michelle M. Winner May 27, 2021

 Hawai’i is opening up and welcoming visitors with a new program to enrich the guest experience through volunteering in the islands called Malama Hawai’i.
 To malama is to “care for” in the Hawaiian language.
 This state-wide initiative is a partnership between the Hawai’i Visitors and Convention Bureau (HVCB), its members and the Hawai’i Tourism Authority (HTA).
 The Malama Hawai’i program offers visitors a unique opportunity to learn about Hawai’i by volunteering during their stay at various projects on O’ahu, Island of Hawai’i, Maui, Moloka’i and Kaua’i.
 Visitors can help restore a traditional Hawaiian fishpond (loko ia), clean up a cultural site or beach and coastline, aid in reforestation of native plant ecosystems, work on a farm, clear a stream of weeds in the lo’i (taro/kalo patch) and much more.